 In addition to our clinical development activities in the United States, we have obtained exclusive commercial rights to VAL-083 in China.
-In October 2012, we announced that we had entered into a collaboration agreement with the only manufacturer licensed by the Chinese State Food and Drug Administration ("SFDA") to produce the product for the China market.
-This agreement provides us with exclusive commercial rights which positions us with the potential to generate near-term revenue through product sales or royalties for its approved indications in China while we seek global approval in new indications.
+In October 2012, we announced that we had entered into a collaboration agreement with the only manufacturer licensed by the Chinese State Food and Drug Administration to produce the product for the China market.
+This agreement provides us with certain exclusive commercial rights related to drug supply, which positions us with the potential to generate near-term revenue through product sales or royalties for its approved indications in China while we seek global approval in new indications.
 Our strategy in China is to develop new clinical and non-clinical data in collaboration with leading cancer researchers to demonstrate the utility of VAL-083 in the treatment of CML and lung cancer, particularly for patients who do not respond to, or cannot access, modern treatments such as tyrosine kinase inhibitors.
 Management believes the data, if favorable, will allow the repositioning of VAL-083 in the China market, and eventually global markets, for the treatment of hematologic cancers and solid tumors.
-We anticipate seeking a marketing partner for VAL-083 in China in order to obtain royalty revenue from that market in the near-term.
+We anticipate seeking a marketing partner for VAL-083 in China in order to obtain royalty revenue from that market.

 We have filed a broad portfolio of new patent applications to protect our intellectual property.
 Our patent applications claim compositions and methods related to the use of VAL-083 and related compounds as well as methods of synthesis and quality controls for the manufacturing process of VAL-083.
+In July 2013, our first new patent in the United States claiming methods of synthesis for VAL-083 was issued by the United States Patent Office.
+We continue to prosecute patent cases in the United States and international jurisdictions.

-We announced that VAL-083 has been granted Orphan Drug protection for the treatment of glioma, including GBM by the FDA in the United States and the European Medicines Association ("EMA") in February 2012 and January 2013, respectively.
-Orphan drugs generally follow the same regulatory development path as any other pharmaceutical product.
-However, incentives such as scientific advice and reduction or waiver of registration fees and access to specialized grant funding may be available to support and accelerate development of orphan drug candidates.
-In addition, the orphan drug designation means that we may sell VAL-083 as a treatment for glioma without competition for seven years in the United States and for ten years in the European Union following market approval, in respect of a medicinal product containing a similar active substance for the same indication.
+In addition to new patent filings, we intend to seek other statutory protection for our intellectual property.
+In February, 2012, we announced that VAL-083 has been granted Orphan Drug protection for the treatment of glioma, including GBM by the FDA in the United States.
+In January 2013, the European Medicines Association ("EMA") granted Orphan Drug protection to VAL-083.
+The orphan drug designation means that we may sell VAL-083 as a treatment for GBM without competition for seven years in the United States and for ten years in the European Union following market approval, in respect of a medicinal product containing a similar active substance for the same indication.